neopragma/sociabletests/README.md

 For Java applications, at least, I would avoid using Nullables in place of mocks.
 It seems to have been developed in an organiation that mainly uses JavaScript.
 It's possible that language is more suited to it than Java.

 ## C#

+Next, I tried another statically-typed OO language that's widely used for business applications, C#.
+The "travel diary" is in [a separate document](csharp-exploration.md).

+Here's the tl;dr.

 ## Ruby

+As it seems the Nullables approach was developed in a shop that mainly uses JavaScript, it seemed reasonable to try it using a nother dynamically-types language.